ullibniss/INNO-Computer-Systems-and-Networks/CSN_3rd_lab_Fedorov_Alexey.md

 Since all IPC inside the kernel, performance is very good.
 Switching between kernel space and user space are much faster than in other architectures.
 Data does not need to travel outside kernel space.

-Mechanisms for IPC are the same as in answer 1.b, because Linux has Monolithic archirecture
+Mechanisms for IPC are the same as in answer 1.b, because Linux has Monolithic archirecture.

 ### Microkernel